Idokr1/Questions-App-React/README.md

 2. Install dependencies by running "npm install" in the directory's terminal
 3. Start the application by running "npm start" in the directory's terminal

+## Components
+### AddQuestion
+The AddQuestion component is responsible for rendering a form where users can add new questions.
+This component uses the questions.service to handle data submission.

+### QuestionList
+The QuestionList component is responsible for rendering a list of all questions.
+This component receives the list of questions from the questions.service and passes each individual question to the Question component.

+### Question
+The Question component is responsible for rendering an individual question.
+This component receives a question object and renders the question text and its results.
+The component also provides a button to delete the question.